Activities for Kids

 It doesn't matter if your child does one thing a week or six.
 It's about balance.
 Balance for them and balance for your whole family.

 According to the dictionary, balance means being in a state of equilibrium, or what wordsmiths call "equipoise".
 Balance is about having mental steadiness or emotional stability.

 Steadiness, stability, and equilibrium... all these words give a sense that a balanced life is not overwhelming or exhausting.

 The parenting utopia of balance looks like this:

-- Learning to prioritise sets tweens up for life.
-As the demands of school increase, young people who do too many activities can find their marks slip.
+The demands of school increase.
+As a result, young people who do too many activities can find their marks slip.
 Adolescence is a time when young people start setting their long-term goals.
 This will need them to give up good things to focus on the greater ones.